NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 ------------------

-With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using E-series or ONTAP iSCSI/Fibre Channel drivers.
+With the Mitaka release of OpenStack, NetApp supports Cinder Consistency Groups when using ONTAP iSCSI/Fibre
+Channel drivers.
 With the Newton release of OpenStack, NetApp supports Cinder Consistency Groups when using ONTAP NFS drivers.
 Consistency group support allows snapshots of multiple volumes